 Cheri Lomonte has been making photographs since she first picked up a camera in college, but it didn’t become a passionate pursuit until she attended a photographic workshop in Taos, New Mexico.

 “I have always been fascinated by people and the stories they have to tell.
-I guess that’s why I became a history major in college…but what I discovered when using a camera was that I learned more about people as I photographed them.”
+I guess that’s why I became a history major in college…but what I discovered when using a camera was that I learned more about my subjects as I photographed them.”

 In 2004, Cheri’s life took a radical turn.